smallbigcake/CybersecurityStudy/CISSP/domain/1-security-and-risk-management.md

 * Modify medical records in a computer when doing so impairs or may impair the examination, diagnosis, treatment, or medical care of an individual
 * Traffic in computer passwords if the trafficking affects interstate commerce or involves a federal computer system

 When Congress passed the CFAA, it raised the threshold of damage from $1,000 to $5,000 but also dramatically altered the scope of the regulation.
-Instead of merely covering federal computers that processed sensitive information, the act was changed to cover all “federal interest” computers.
+Instead of merely covering federal computers that processed sensitive information, the act was changed to cover all "federal interest" computers.
 This widened the coverage of the act to include the following:
 * Any computer used exclusively by the U.S. government
 * Any computer used exclusively by a financial institution
 * Any computer used by the government or a financial institution when the offense impedes the ability of the government or institution to use that system